 Fiber connectors, also called fiber optic cable connectors, are often used to link optical fibers where a connect or disconnect capability is needed.
 Fiber optic cable connectors come in many configurations and usages, and simplify fiber optic cable installation and maintenance greatly.
-A number of fiber optic connector types have been evolved and withstood the test of time to become industry standards.
+A number of fiber connector types have been evolved and withstood the test of time to become industry standards.
 Then how many fiber connector types do you know or use?
 What are the differences between single mode fiber connector and multimode fiber connector?
 Find details in the following parts.

 In the present fiber connector market, there are about 100 fiber optic cable connectors in total.
 And the most commonly used fiber connector types includes LC, SC, MU, ST, FC, MTRJ, NID, E2000 and MTP/MPO connector.
 However, no matter what the fiber connector types are, they have the same function and similar basic components—ferrule, connector body and coupling device.
 And these fiber connectors are widely used in the termination of optical fibers like fiber optic pigtails.
 Here are five common optical cable connectors.